cilium/little-vm-helper/README.md

 ##  little-vm-helper

-little-vm-helper is a VM management toolset, targeting testing and development.
+little-vm-helper is a VM management toolset, targeting testing and development, especially with features that are dependent the kernel, such as BPF.
 It should not be used for running production VMs.
 That is, it is only intended for VMs that have a "fire-once" lifetime.
 Booting fast, building images fast, and being storage efficient are the main goals.

 It uses [qemu](https://www.qemu.org/) and [libguestfs tools](https://libguestfs.org/).